Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/CONTRIBUTING.md

 ## Development history

-For additional insight and context, the development, release, and issue history for the Azure Event Hubs client library is available in read-only form, in its previous location, the [Azure Event Hubs .NET repository](https://github.com/Azure/azure-event-hubs-dotnet).
+For additional insight and context, the development, release, and issue history for the Azure Service Bus client library is available in read-only form, in its previous location, the [Azure Service Bus .NET repository](https://github.com/Azure/azure-service-bus-dotnet).